-Giulia Pines takes a first look at the new Sammlung Boros, a private collection of contemporary art housed inside a WWII bunker…
+Giulia Pines visits Sammlung Boros, a private collection of contemporary art housed inside a World War Two bunker…

-They do the best they can with it, hosting a series of not-so-legal, not-so-savory clubs that enrich and contribute to the burgeoning techno scene, writing Berlin into the history books once again.
+They do the best they can with it, hosting a series of not-so-legal clubs that enrich and contribute to the burgeoning techno scene, writing Berlin into the history books once again.

 Exhibitions also take place there, as a local art scene grows up around it.
 Then, one day, the pioneers are out and the space is on the market.
 But the structure cannot be torn down in order to rebuild on the land, indeed can barely be changed at all, and anyone who buys it will have to be half mad, very creative, or perhaps a little of both.